cspr-rad/kairos-spec/src/spec.typ

 The project itself contains very few basic interactions.
 Any user will be able to deposit to and withdraw from an L1 contract controlled by the ZK validium, and use the L2 to transfer tokens to others who have done the same.
 In the remainder of this document, we will detail the requirements on such a system and how we plan to implement and test it.

 In @overview (Product Overview) we specify the high-level interactions that the proof of concept will implement. @requirements determines requirements based on the specified interactions to end-to-end test.
-Next, we describe some UI/UX concerns in @uiux.
-Next, we provide an abstract architecture in @high-level-design (High-Level Design), followed by the Low-Level Design in @low-level-design and testing concerns in @testing.
+Next, we provide an abstract architecture in @high-level-design (High-Level Design), followed by low-level design considerations in @considerations and their conclusions in @low-level-design.
+We conclude with testing concerns in @testing.

 = Product Overview<overview>